CONECT-INT/2022_CENTURI-SummerSchool/datasets/README.md

     apply to the data before applying PCA, what is it?).
 Compute the amount of the total variance you can explain using 1, 2 or 3 dimensions (i.e., scree plot)

+1) In the previous step, you applied PCA to explain variance across and within condition.
+However, we might be more interested to look at the dimensions that explain differences across conditions only.
+Redo PCA now on the trial-averaged activity (that is, on a matrix of size # neuron x # condition), then project the single-trial data onto the top 2 PCs.
+What do you notice?

 1)  Let’s visualize the original data in the plane spanned by the top 2 PCs.
 How do you interpret the unit vector describing this plane?
 Do